nus-cs2103-AY2122S2/ip/docs/README.md

 # Quick Start
 * Make sure you have Java 11 installed in your computer
 * Download the latest `Wensleydale` release from [here](https://github.com/AAlghrairy/ip/releases)
-* Copy the file to the folder you wish to use as the main folder (Application will create data directories in that file)
+* Copy the file to the folder you wish to use as the main folder (application will create directories in that folder)
-* Double-click the file to start the app
+* Double-click the file to start the application

 # Example of Usage
 ![Ui.png](/ip/Ui.png)